Fly Your Satellite! programme

 - Test Your Satellite!: environmental tests, conducted in conditions similar to those of the space mission;

-- Launch Your Satellite!: launch campaign preparation, installation in the CubeSat orbital deployer, installation of deployer and CubeSats onboard the launcher, launch, and storage onboard the ISS;
+- Launch Your Satellite!: launch campaign preparation, installation in the CubeSat orbital deployer, installation of deployer and CubeSats onboard the launcher and launch;

-- Operate Your Satellite!: deployment of the CubeSat from ISS to orbit, early operations phase, in-orbit operations, data collection, and sharing of results.
+- Operate Your Satellite!: deployment of the CubeSat to orbit, early operations phase, in-orbit operations, data collection, and sharing of results.

 Complementary to the hands-on programme, the ESA Education Office offers 5-day training weeks dedicated to CubeSats in collaboration with the ESA Academy Training and Learning Programme.
-The training weeks particularly aim at university students and teams in early phases of CubeSat projects, and include a CubeSats Concurrent Engineering Workshop, and a hands-on training week for small satellite design and testing.
+The training weeks particularly aim at university students and teams in early phases of CubeSat projects, and include a CubeSats Concurrent Engineering Workshop, and a CubeSat Hands-On Training Week.
+In the future a CubeSats Testing Training Week will be included in the portfolio.

 - 2008-2012: 12 student-built CubeSats, of which 7 were launched on Vega’s Maiden Flight